International Foundation for Electoral Systems: Major events

 In 1998, IFES also opened its first field office in Asia located in the Philippines.
 In 1999, as part of its youth and elections programs, IFES introduced a 10-day Summer Democracy Camp for middle and high school students.
 The Democracy Camps teach youngsters about democracy and how to participate in the political process.
 The first Democracy Camp program was in Uzbekistan during the summer of 1999.

-In 2002, IFES worked on its first-ever domestic projects which focused on the 2002 Florida Elections.
+In 2002, IFES worked on its first-ever domestic projects which focused on the 2002 Florida elections.
 In 2002, voters with disabilities were able to use IFES' Tactile Ballot Guide in Sierra Leone's May 2002 presidential and parliamentary elections.
-This was the first time in Africa that the visually impaired were able to cast their ballots unassisted and in secret.
+That was the first time that the visually impaired were able to cast their ballots unassisted and in secret in Africa.

 In 2003, IFES acquired The Center for Democracy, an organization founded in 1985 by Allen Weinstein.
 In 2005, IFES established the Charles T. Manatt Democracy Awards to pay tribute to outstanding men and women who are committed to freedom and democracy, just like Ambassador Manatt.
 IFES awards three individuals each year: one Democrat, one Republican, and a member of the international community to highlight the fact that democracy work transcends political barriers and national borders.

 As part of IFES' 20th anniversary, in 2007, it hosted the fourth Global Electoral Organization Conference (GEO Conference) in Washington.
 This conference brought together 200 election officials and democracy advocates from 67 countries to discuss the most pressing issues in the field of election administration.
 With global attention on the 2016 U.S. presidential election, IFES gathered 550 participants from 90 countries for the 2016 U.S. Election Program and Seventh Global Elections Organization Conference (GEO-7) from November 6–10.
 The 2016 USEP and GEO-7 was the largest international gathering of election professionals of the year and the 13th hosted by IFES since 1992.
 The event brought together election officials, parliamentarians and diplomats from around the world to observe and learn about the U.S. electoral system as well as discuss elections and voting from comparative international perspectives.

-Prize
+The Prizes

 IFES gives two annual awards: the Joe C. Baxter Award and the Charles T. Manatt Democracy Award.